 Graduate Students

 My research interest is focused on the restoration and conservation of wetlands.
+I received my undergraduate degree in biology (ecology and evolution concentration) from USF- St. Pete in December 2021.
+I worked for two years in a lake and wetland management company, and one year at the Florida Department of Agriculture before returning to school.
 I would like to better understand the impact of development on wetlands and waters in Florida.
-Currently, I am exploring potential research projects, including wetland storage function in the Tampa Bay Watershed or decision support tools related to wetland management across broader landscapes in Florida.
-Ultimately, my goal is to provide more data and information to stakeholders, so they can make better informed decisions regarding wetland environments.
+Currently, I am exploring potential research projects, including the development of decision support tools related to wetland management across broader landscapes in Florida.
+Ultimately, my goal is to improve our understanding and management of wetland environments.
+In my free time I enjoy going to the beach, reading books, and exploring county parks.

 Research Links and Contact